-Ms. Kathleen A. Cote is the Chairperson of the Company's Audit Committee.
-The board of directors has determined that Ms. Cote has the qualifications and experience necessary to serve as an "audit committee financial expert," as defined by the Securities and Exchange Commission.
+Kathleen A. Cote is the Chairperson of the Company's Audit Committee.
+The board of directors has determined that Ms. Cote has the qualifications and experience necessary to serve as an "audit committee financial expert" and is "independent", each as defined by the SEC.